-HOW TO: Casting Slips
+HOW TO: CASTING SLIPS

-A good casting slip has as much clay in an amount of water as possible; but is still runny enough to pour in and out of a mould.
+A good casting slip has as much clay in as little water as possible; but is still runny enough to pour in and out of a mould.
 It sounds simple however there are some things to consider.